Munseaux/olympic-baby-names/README.md

 ## Findings

 **Decide on Your Baby's Name the _Right_ Way:**
 We found that these were the names that most commonly won olympic medals.
+If you want your child to win an olympic medal, these are the names you MUST choose from.
+John obviously has the edge when it comes to men, but the field is a bit tighter for women.

 ![](Images/most_frequent_olympic_names.png)